Be Prepared for Road Construction Season!

 Mountains at higher elevations are still blanketed in snow at this time of year while the foothills below turn emerald green and by the end of the season, are decorated in wildflowers.
 Orchards lining river banks begin to blossom, and snow-melt fills rivers, lakes and streams, perfect for whitewater rafting.
 Waterfalls rush along the roadways delivering spectacular views.
 Gardens burst with spring flora and fields fill up with tulips, daffodils, young vegetables and spring hay.
 This time of year is when certain wildlife wake up from winter naps (black bears) and others start having babies--please watch for fawns in Spring and early Summer as they often show up in the darnedest places, and sometimes even in the roadway.

 In the Spring weather is mighty fickle and prone to change without indication sometimes, so it's pretty important to keep an eye on the weather.
-Be sure to check the web cams and driving conditions of Stevens Pass: Web Cams and Pass Conditions – Stevens Pass and the North Cascades Web Cams and Pass Conditions - North Cascades.
+Be sure to check the web cams and driving conditions of Stevens Pass: Web Cams and Pass Conditions – Stevens Pass and the North Cascades Pass Conditions link.

 It’s always a good idea to check your emergency supplies and car conditions before you leave home.
 We have created a checklist for you to make sure you are ready for the trip: Prepare for Winter Travel – Be Road Trip Ready!